ErikSeewald/SISH-Fork/docs/README.md

      On Linux this works out of the box as long as you install all the dependencies of this repository.
 On windows you will also need to modify [openslide_win_config.py](../openslide_win_config.py) to include the path to the openslide-win64/bin on your machine.
 This binary can be downloaded on their [website](https://openslide.org/api/python/).

+Mosaic creation:
+   - Using [sish_adapter.py](../sish_adapter.py) you can create mosaics for the entire PATCHES directory created in the previous step in one run.
+     The script also automatically executes the artifacts removal step.
+A very small amount of patches fail to be patchified.
+The script will print a 'FAILURE' message if that happens and will continue to run.
+In our experience this only happens to about 0.2% of files.
+     The point about openslide above applies here as well.

 Main changes:
 - [sish_adapter.py](../sish_adapter.py):
     * Added sish_adapter to make using an external DATA directory (on a different drive for example) easier.